lonycell/grafana.v7/docs/sources/sharing/playlists.md

 1. In the dropdown, right click the view mode you prefer.
 1. Click **Copy Link Address** to copy the URL to your clipboard.

-    Example: The URL for the first playlist on the Grafana Play site in Kiosk mode will look like this:
+    Example: The URL for the first playlist on the ThingSPIN Play site in Kiosk mode will look like this:
 [https://play.grafana.org/playlists/play/1?kiosk](https://play.grafana.org/playlists/play/1?kiosk).
 1. Paste the URL to your destination.